"Dark and smoky and a little bit magic."

 - Gemma Pike, triple j

 "A fresh slice of indie heaven..."

 - Wickked Childd

 Taylah has always liked words.
 To listen to them, to think about them, to write them.
 It makes sense then, that lyrics are the centrepiece of her craft.
-With stylistic echoes of Mazzy Star, and Angel Olsen, the singer-songwriter cites Tom Waits, Tori Amos, and Radiohead as key inspirations, the amalgamation of which have her leaning into nostalgia, with one foot always placed firmly ahead.
+With stylistic echoes of Mazzy Star, Angel Olsen, and Big Thief, the singer-songwriter cites Tom Waits, Tori Amos, and Radiohead as key inspirations, the amalgamation of which have her leaning into nostalgia, with one foot always placed firmly ahead.